As an Amazon Associate I earn from qualifying purchases.

 If you’d like to read more about how the Chinese celebrate Christmas, here is a wonderful article that covers it.

 “Chinese Food Open On Christmas”

 Most folks aren’t visiting karaoke bars on Christmas.
-Instead, they will simply google the above words and place an order at the nearest open Chinese restaurants or hunt down the food courts at the malls.
-But along with that comes bloat and water retention from the MSG, and an empty stomach about an hour after you’ve eaten.
+Instead, they will simply google the above words and place an order from the nearest open Chinese restaurants or hunt down the food courts at the malls.
+But along with shopping mall food comes bloat and water retention from the MSG, and an empty stomach about an hour after you’ve eaten.
 And we won’t even talk about all the preservatives, chemicals, and food dye.

 Chinese Food Recipes